Style1½ inches thick (3.75 cm) Product Details Artist grade canvas, archival inks, wooden stretcher bars, and UVB protective coating

 Acedarter was considered one of the true Renaissance figures of Park Slope, in Brooklyn’s formative years.
 As a writer, artist, photographer, architect and accomplished lover, he embodied what is now imitated by those who hang onto coat tails.
 His images are clear, yet haunting with a definite narrative quality, although he has no idea of what he is saying.
 His colors have unique depth if you wear the 3D glasses .

 Acedarter’s first photographs are as yet undiscovered, as he forgot to put film in the camera.
 Ace studied photography under Arnold Gassen and Architecture under John Hejduk.
 He is a featured photographer for the Toy Museum of NY and the website Enjoy Brooklyn.
 Ace’s Pig Heads photo was an Editor’s Pick for 2009 by the Smithsonian magazine.
-Ace is the favored photographer of Daniel Troffe Designs and shot the company’s Live Screen installation at the BMW I-Born Electric Tour.
 Mr. Darter shot the advertisement photos for “Waiting for a Hug” by Green Groupies in Earnshaw’s September 2010 issue.
 He is still waiting.
 He has had photos submitted and accepted by the NY Daily News for no good reason whatsoever.
-Ace is also the performance photographer for the Everyday Inferno Theatre, having been told many times to go to Hell.

-As an Architect, he has three NEA grants to his credit for the College Bound Program, teaching public school students art and architecture.
+As an Architect, he has three NEA grants to his credit for the College Bound Program, teaching public school students Art and Architecture.
+High school kids will believe anything.

 The bulk of Ace’s portfolio represents an Oeuvre cut short by his untimely death.
 Some say Acedarter was executed Mafia style, in an abandoned parking lot by the editorial board of Lurch Magazine.
 Others, insist he was beaten to death by two drunken transexuals under the Boardwalk at Coney Island.
 The Estate of Acedarter maintains that neither of these stories are true and that the artist died of natural causes brought on by a broken heart.